MetabolomicsHub/mhd-model/README.md

 # MetabolomicsHub Common Data Model and Utility Tools (mhd-model)

-You can find documentation [here](https://metabolomicshub.github.io/mhd-model/)
+You can find documentation [on Github](https://metabolomicshub.github.io/mhd-model/)

 ## Development Environment

 Development environment for linux or mac